A few good things to know

 Your house sitter won’t have other people staying the night or themselves be absent at night, unless they have discussed this with you and have your approval.
 Most homeowners are fine with their sitter’s having guests over, but you can discuss this with your sitters if you would prefer them not to have guests.
 Your sitters will not have parties in your home.

 Some house sitters have regular jobs themselves and therefore won’t be home all of the time.
-If you need a sitter that is retired or works from home then you should advise The Housesitting Company of this so we send you sitter’s who meet your requirements.
+If you need a sitter that is retired or works from home then you should advise The Housesitting Company of this so we send you sitters who meet your requirements.
+We also suggest that you mention your preference for sitters who can stay at your home for the majority of the time on your listing.

 Our process is very simple and often we see homeowners listing their house sit and receiving applicants within an hour and booking their chosen sitter the following day.